facebookresearch/habitat-challenge/README.md

             LOG_FILE ./train.log
         ```

-1. An example on how to train DD-PPO model can be found in [habitat-lab/habitat_baselines/rl/ddppo](https://github.com/facebookresearch/habitat-lab/tree/main/habitat_baselines/rl/ddppo).
+1. More instructions on how to train the DD-PPO model can be found in [habitat-lab/habitat_baselines/rl/ddppo](https://github.com/facebookresearch/habitat-lab/tree/main/habitat_baselines/rl/ddppo).
 See the corresponding README in habitat-lab for how to adjust the various hyperparameters, save locations, visual encoders and other features.

+1. Evaluate on the minival dataset for the `rearrange_easy` task from the command line via
+    ```bash
+    CHALLENGE_CONFIG_FILE=configs/tasks/rearrange_easy.local.rgbd.yaml python agents/habitat_baselines_agent.py --evaluation local --input-type depth --cfg-path configs/methods/ddppo_monolithic.yaml
+    ```

 1. We provide Dockerfiles ready to use with the DD-PPO baselines in `hab2_DDPPO_baseline.Dockerfile`.
 For the sake of completeness, we describe how you can make your own Dockerfile below.
 If you just want to test the baseline code, feel free to skip this bullet because  `hab2_DDPPO_baseline.Dockerfile` is ready to use.
     1. You may want to modify the `hab2_DDPPO_baseline.Dockerfile` to include torchvision or other libraries.
 To install torchvision, ifcfg and tensorboard, add the following command to the Docker file: